polterguy/phosphorusfive-dox/chapter-2.md

 ![alt screenshot of hello world](screenshots/chapter-1-1.png)

 If you try to click the button created by the Hyperlambda above, it will change its value to *"Hello World"*.
 If you wish, you can refresh your page, to reset the button's text, for then to click it again.

+**Notice**; We will be using [System42](https://github.com/polterguy/system42) in this book, in combination with (of course) [Phosphorus Five](https://github.com/polterguy/phosphorusfive) for most of our examples in this book.
+This is not recommended for creating a production application, but is a nice starting ground for learning Hyperlambda.
+To install System42, make sure you first [download Phosphorus Five](https://github.com/polterguy/phosphorusfive/releases)'s zip file, for then to download [System42](https://github.com/polterguy/system42/releases).
+Then extract both of these, and put your System42 unzipped folder into your P5 folder, inside of _"/core/p5.webapp/modules/"_.
+When you have done so, make sure you rename System42's folder to remove any versioning numbers, such that it is only named _"system42"_.
+Then open the P5.sln file in e.g. Visual Studio or MonoDevelop.

 ## The Hyperlambda structure